justeattakeaway/pie/apps/pie-docs/src/components/checkbox/overview/overview.md

 ## Examples

-Outlines the atomic level interactive elements for the component.

 ### LTR examples

-Here are some examples of the component in left-to-right context:
+Here are some examples of the component in a left-to-right context:

 {% contentLayout %}
   {% contentItem %}
     {% contentPageImage {
       src: "../../../assets/img/components/checkbox/checkbox-LTR-agreement.svg",
       width: "375px",
-      alt: "Checkbox labeled 'I have read and accepted the terms and conditions' in left-to-right context."
+      alt: "Checkbox labeled 'I have read and accepted the terms and conditions' in a left-to-right context."
     } %}
   {% endcontentItem %}
   {% contentItem %}
     {% contentPageImage {
       src: "../../../assets/img/components/checkbox/checkbox-checked-LTR.svg",
       width: "360px",
-      alt: "Selected checkbox followed by the label text in left-to-right context."
+      alt: "Selected checkbox followed by the label text in a left-to-right context."
     } %}
   {% endcontentItem %}
 {% endcontentLayout %}

 ### RTL examples

-Here are some examples of the component in right-to-left context:
+Here are some examples of the component in a right-to-left context:

 {% contentLayout %}
   {% contentItem %}
     {% contentPageImage {
       src: "../../../assets/img/components/checkbox/checkbox-RTL-agreement.svg",
       width: "271px",
-      alt: "Checkbox labeled 'I have read and accepted the terms and conditions' in right-to-left context."
+      alt: "Checkbox labeled 'I have read and accepted the terms and conditions' in a right-to-left context."
     } %}
   {% endcontentItem %}
   {% contentItem %}
     {% contentPageImage {
       src: "../../../assets/img/components/checkbox/checkbox-checked-RTL.svg",
       width: "360px",
-      alt: "Selected checkbox followed by the label text in right-to-left context."
+      alt: "Selected checkbox followed by the label text in a right-to-left context."
     } %}
   {% endcontentItem %}
 {% endcontentLayout %}